OmriLeshem1234/Mapping-Functional-Language-Areas-with-non-Functional-Brain-MRI/README.md

 Once `main_test.py` has been executed for all models and both regions (broca and wernicke), the following analyses run automatically:

 - Atlas-based segmentation comparison
-- ROC and AUC computation
+- ROC curves and AUC computation per region/model
 - Sensitivity margins analysis (5 mm clinical threshold)

 All analysis outputs are stored under the `./outputs/` directory alongside the model predictions.